 Qs4: What is familial Down’s syndrome?

 Ans4: This familial Down’s syndrome may run in the family.
-It arises by translocation of a large segment of or whole of the third chromosome 21 to another chromosome, usually 14.
+It arises by translocation of a large segment of or whole of the third chromosome 21 to another chromosome which may term as abnormal arrangement of chromosome, usually 14.
 In such cases, the total number of chromosomes remains normal (46).
 But there is an extra chromosome 21 material.
 This is a rare type of Down’s syndrome.
 Extra chromosome small in size contains excess genetic information.
 These chromosomes interrupt many biological processes.

 CONCEPTUAL QUESTION ON CHROMOSOMAL DISORDERS

 Qs5: Define super female.

 Ans5: Super females have genotypes XXX, XXXX, XXXXX with total chromosome number 47, 48, or 49.
 These females are having underdeveloped sexual characters and they are mentally retarded.
 If the number of X is increased then their characteristics become more dangerous.

 Ans6: Super males have genotype XYY.
 They have unusual height, mental retardation and perhaps criminal bent of mind.
 These people become very much aggressive in nature than normal people.
 They use to produce male hormone in excess quantity.

 SHORT TYPE ANSWER ON CHROMOSOMAL DISORDERS

 Qs7: What are the causes of PKU (phenylketonuria)?